Run Service

 Description

-The name of a Workload Policy or, for multiple Workload Policies, a string that contains an asterisk as a wildcard.
+Defines the name of a Workload Policy.
+For multiple Workload Policies, it defines a string that contains a * as a wildcard.

 server

-(Optional) The name of an associated Control-M/Server to use as a filter.
+(Optional) Defines the name of an associated Control-M/Server to use as a filter.

-Only Workload Policies that are associated with the specified Control-M/Server are activated.
+The system activates only Workload Policies associated with the specified Control-M/Server.

 If annotation is enabled for the Active network category in Control-M, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.